DarkThemeHub/GoogleDarkTheme/README.md

 Hey!
 Also use this with [Google Centered](https://github.com/DarkThemeHub/GoogleCentered)!

-Support us by hitting that Star and show your friends :P
+Support us by hitting that Star and showing your friends :P

 [Join the discord](https://discord.gg/pSs9YYn) to stay up to date with releases and submit other suggestions